marcellourbani/abap_cloud_platform/README.md

 # Abap cloud platform

-The minimum cloud foundry/SAP cloud platform APIs required to access an APAP repository.
+The minimum cloud foundry/SAP cloud platform APIs required to access an ABAP repository.
 Might be useful for other cloud foundry services

 ## Usage example